dahlia/plastic/docs/design.rst

        def person(request, person_id):
            return '...'

-   You don't need switch between two or more files (:file:`urls.py` and :file:`views.py`) to map URL patterns to view functions.
+   You do not need switch between two or more files (:file:`urls.py` and :file:`views.py`) to map URL patterns to view functions.

-   Moreover Plastic uses Werkzeug's routing system, so you have not to use regular expressions that are hard to read and not so suitable for URL patterns to route and can use Werkzeug's small URL pattern language that are easy to extend instead.
+   Moreover, Plastic uses Werkzeug's routing system, so you have not to use regular expressions that are hard to read and not so suitable for URL patterns to route and can use Werkzeug's small URL pattern language that are easy to extend instead.
 (Compare ``r'^people/(?P<person_id>\d+)$'``